bharat-gandhi-uf/Handwritten-Digit-Recognition/README.md

 * [Dhruv Kushwaha] - Our Cool Supervised Teacher
 * [Spencer Chang] - Our Wizard of FML
 * [Joseph Conroy] - Our Fire Fighter

-and the complete FML Fall'24 Team at UF

 ## Thank you